5 Ways to Beat CRM Project Failure27 Aug 2018

 Cause and Effect

-The decision to opt for a new or replacement CRM system is often not driven by the benefits providers advertise, but by an existing problem (or problems) within a business.
+The decision to opt for a new or replacement CRM system is often not driven by the benefits providers advertise.
+These decisions are instead taken by an existing problem (or problems) within a business.
 The objective to fix an existing problem is sound, but only if that problem is correctly identified.
-Failure to sniff out the root cause or the real identity of a problem, may not alleviate your initial frustrations after all.
+Failure to sniff out the root cause of a problem may not alleviate your initial frustrations after all.